Source: testRunner.js

 import { runFeedbackLoop } from "./runner/feedbackIntegration.js";

-import { TRACES_DIR, DEFAULT_PARALLEL_WORKERS, launchBrowser, resolveBrowser, BROWSER_HEADLESS } from "./runner/config.js";
+import { TRACES_DIR, DEFAULT_PARALLEL_WORKERS, MAX_TEST_RETRIES, launchBrowser, resolveBrowser, BROWSER_HEADLESS } from "./runner/config.js";

 import { finalizeRunIfNotAborted, isRunAborted } from "./utils/abortHelper.js";